thehanslevi/nyc-art-practice-programming/README.md

 ## Why I built it

-The tools that catalog NYC's arts programming (Time Out, Broadway World, DoNYC, Stage Spotlight) do a good job telling me what's playing tonight, but none of them hold a map of the city that I actually use — my anchors, my picks, the venues I return to, the horizon I'm planning toward.

 I wanted the widest possible awareness of what's happening in this city, in a form I can use every day.
 So this is a personal instrument for how I move through art in New York.

 ## What it is